 University Archivist & Records Manager

-Kris oversees the University Archives and maintains the University's official retention schedule.
+Kris oversees the University Archives and the records management program.

 Working primarily in an administrative role, Kris manages departmental planning and assessment, promoting the archives, maintaining the university's records retention schedule, and providing records retention training each semester.

 Students with an interest in archives gain real-world experience working in an archives as they assist the unit with a wide variety of projects.
-Graduate students in the Public History Program who have taken the Archives and Manuscripts course generally have the basic knowledge needed to work in the Archives.
+Graduate students in the Public History Program generally have the basic knowledge needed to work in the Archives.
 Graduate students in other programs are welcome to apply; the Archives seeks reliable and detail-oriented students who have computer skills and an appreciation for history.